neilpeterson/talk-terraform-workshop/11-continuous-deployment/README.md

 ![](../images/build-agent.jpg)

-Add a **Command Line** task, give it a name of `Terraform Deploy Test`, and copy in the following commands.
+Add a **Command Line** task, give it a name of `Terraform Deploy Test`.

 ![](../images/command-line.jpg)

-Update the first line to include the source alias gather in a previous step.
+Copy in the following commands.
+Update the first line (source-alias) to include the source alias gather in a previous step.

 ```
-cd <source alias>/drop/modules/hello-world
+cd source-alias/drop/modules/hello-world
 terraform init
 terraform plan --out plan.out
 terraform apply plan.out